Partial VOROS: A Cost-aware Performance Metric for Binary Classifiers with Precision and Capacity Constraints: MODEL EVALUATION WITH PV

-Here, we look at partial VOROS as a post-hoc metric for existing clinical early warning (EW) scores.
+We examine partial VOROS as a post-hoc metric for existing clinical early warning scores.
 We re-analyze ROC curves published by \citet{edelsonEarlyWarningScores2024}, measuring the performance of widely-used risk scores on 362,926 patient stays in 7 hospitals in Connecticut, USA.
 The outcome of interest is deterioration, meaning transfer to the ICU or death within 24 hours.
 The prevalence $p$ is 4.6\% in \citeauthor{edelsonEarlyWarningScores2024}'s data.